minus34/gnaf-loader/README.md

 4. Alter security on the directory to grant Postgres read access
 5. Unzip Admin Bdys to a local directory
 6. Create the target database (if required)
-7. Edit the Postgres and GNAF parameters at the top of the Python script
+7. Check the available and required arguments by running load-gnaf.py with the `-h` argument
 8. Run the script, come back in 15-60 minutes and enjoy!

 ### Advanced
 You can load the Admin Boundaries without GNAF.
 To do this: comment out steps 1 and 3 in def main.

-Note: you can't load GNAF without the Admin Bdys due to dependances required to split Melbourne and to fix non-boundary locality_pids on addresses.
+Note: you can't load GNAF without the Admin Bdys due to dependancies required to split Melbourne and to fix non-boundary locality_pids on addresses.

 ### Attribution
 When using the resulting data from this process - you will need to adhere to the attribution requirements on the data.gov.au pages for [GNAF](http://data.gov.au/dataset/geocoded-national-address-file-g-naf) and the [Admin Bdys](http://data.gov.au/dataset/psma-administrative-boundaries), as part of the open data licensing requirements.